Cornell-MAE-UG/fa25-portfolio-mp2279-gif/_projects/2025-linear-actuator.md

 - L was arbitrarily set to 50 cm.
 This was so I could stay within the design space while still maintaining a relatively large h_max.
 In addition, I didn't want to make L too long (in the horizontal direction) and risk the structure failing since I can't add in any more members to the frame due to class prompt constraints.
 - I decided to aim for a h_max of 45.0 cm, which seemed reasonable because the max length of the linear actuator was 45.72 cm, and by Pythagorean Theorem, the hypotenuse of the triangle produced by A, h_max, and d_A cannot be smaller than any of its sides (in this case actuator length A limits hypothenuse h_max).

 Let's solve for the variables at h_max!
+We can conduct static analysis on the device to solve for unknown variables, specifically using Pythagorean Theorem to solve for Theta, Phi, d_L, and d_A as well as a Force Balance at pin Beta to solve for F_L and w.

+![Here's my work]({{ "/assets/images/lin_act_math1.JPG" | relative_url }}){: .inline-image-l}

 Using Pythagorean Theorem:

-![Here's my work]({{ "/assets/images/lin_act_math1.JPG" | relative_url }}){: .inline-image-l}

 - Theta = 10.1817 degrees
 - Phi = 25.8419 degrees